sven-cork/love-art/README.md

 For the desktop version of Lighthouse a score over 90% were achieved for all pages and test categories.
 For the mobile version of Lighthouse all pages apart from Enrollment received a score above 90%.
 The Enrollment page received an inital score in the 70% range.
 Lighthouse Opportunity section recommended optimising the size for image 'enrollment.jpeg' (700Kb).
 Using TinyPNG service 'enrollment.jpeg' was compressed to 400Kb and subsequent re-run of Lighthouse Mobile test achieved 82% performance score.

+One concern was for the readability of the text located on the Home page on the left hand side in the middle section advertising Drawing Walks.
+The background is not uniformly dark.
+However adding dropshadow to the text resolved this concern.

 ### Lighthouse Desktop version test outcome

 <details>